 Where to stay: Both the Homewood Suites by Hilton Cape Canaveral and the waterfront Hampton Inn Cocoa Beach have pools and breakfast.
 The Radisson at the Port isn’t oceanfront, but there's a pool with a built-in playground!

 Best for ages: 2-14

 Why go?
-It's the water park capital of the world!
-Your kids will get waterlogged long before they'll get bored.
+It's the water park capital of the world, year-round!

-What to do: Since they’re open year-round, the indoor water parks can be enjoyed any month.
-Get a day pass for Noah's Ark water park (America's largest) and race each other down 2018’s newest ride, the Raja, which ends in the mouth of a king cobra.
+What to do: Get a day pass for Noah's Ark Waterpark (America's largest) and race down the Raja, which ends in the mouth of a king cobra.
 Or book one of the wet and wild resorts, like the African-themed Kalahari (the Sahara Sidewinders looping slides literally drop you through the roof) or Mt.
 Olympus (the Lost City of Atlantis water fortress has slides, geysers and monster dump buckets).

-Where to stay: In addition to the resorts with indoor water parks, there are plenty of quieter options like Day’s End Motel, Alakai Hotel and Suites and Hilton Garden Inn where you can get a nice room for less than $100 per night.
+Where to stay: In addition to the resorts with indoor water parks, there are quieter options like Day’s End Motel, Alakai Hotel and Suites and Hilton Garden Inn.

 More info: WisDells.com

 Why go?
 It’s got beaches, boardwalks, American history and a military aviation museum.